 Finally, your collaboration should enhance your overall content quality.
 SEO rightfully holds that “content is king”, echoing Bill Gates, and audiences evidently value content quality.
 Indeed, SEO dictates careful keyword research, quality length and depth, citations, and other content refinements that denote quality.
 Adhering to these tenets may please both search engines and human visitors, securing more conversions and sales.

 Influencer marketing is not without challenges, as outlined above.
 The 3 most notable ones are, in no particular order, platform(s) of choice, influencer costs, and identifying niche-specific influencers.

-Initially, it is crucial to select the ideal platform(s) on which to engage in influencer marketing.
+Initially, selecting the ideal platform(s) on which to engage in influencer marketing is crucial.
 Business Insider reports on notable findings in this regard; Buzzoka’s 2020 Influencer Marketing report ranked social media platforms as follows:

 - Instagram: 82%

 - Facebook: 5%